tidb-incubator/tide/README.md

   - [x] List all clusters
   - [x] Display a cluster detail inforamtion
   - [x] Start / Stop / Destroy a cluster
-  - [ ] Show a cluster topo very cool
+  - [ ] Show a cluster topo
+  - [ ] Open dashboard / grafana link in browser
+  - [ ] Show dashboard / grafana inside vscode
   - Restart
     - [x] Restart a cluster
     - [ ] restart all instances of a component